-Lung Cancer Specialist in Long Beach, CA
+Lung Cancer Specialist in Fountain Valley, CA

 Lung cancer is one of the most common cancers in the world, and is the leading cause of cancer death in the United States for both men and women.
 The lungs act as sponges, absorbing and filtering out anything that can be harmful to you to provide clean oxygen for your body.
 So as you expose your lungs to more harmful substances, particles and chemicals, you may be doing excessive harm on the health of your lungs, possibly leading to lung cancer.

 Non-Small Cell is the most common type of lung cancer, but is slower growing than small cell.
 About 85% of lung cancers are non-small cell cancer.
 Some examples of non-small cell lung cancer include squamous cell carcinoma, adenocarcinoma, and large cell carcinoma.